pentandra/lifepreserver/items/static/blog/anyone-can-research/index.md

 review:

 <figure id="fig:ego" class="bq grab">

-<blockquote><p>In the past, I have made no secret of my disdain for <span lang="fr">Chef Gusteau</span>'s famous motto, 'Anyone can cook.'
-But I realize, only now do I truly understand what he meant.
-Not everyone can become a great artist; but a great artist can come from <em>anywhere</em>.</p></blockquote>
+> In the past, I have made no secret of my disdain for [Chef
+> Gusteau]{lang=fr}'s famous motto, 'Anyone can cook.'
+But I realize, only now
+> do I truly understand what he meant.
+Not everyone can become a great artist;
+> but a great artist can come from _anywhere_.

-  <figcaption>--- Anton Ego, restaurant critic from <cite><a href="https://en.wikipedia.org/wiki/Ratatouille_(film)">Ratatouille</a></cite></figcaption>
+<figcaption>--- Anton Ego, restaurant critic from [<cite>Ratatouille</cite>][Ratatouille]</figcaption>
 </figure>

 In the past, scholarship and research were separated, now they are growing closer than ever before.
-Likewise, not everyone can become a great researcher, but a great researcher can come from <em>anywhere</em>.
+Likewise, not everyone can become a great researcher, but a great researcher can come from _anywhere_.
 But like Remy and Linguini, we each have different talents and abilities, and can accomplish much more if we work together rather than on our own.

-I would define a <dfn id="dfn:scholar">scholar</dfn> as someone who values knowledge and seeks after it for understanding and to create <em>new knowledge</em>.
+I would define a <dfn id="dfn:scholar">scholar</dfn> as someone who values knowledge and seeks after it for understanding and to create _new knowledge_.

 # Towards a Scholarly Commons